 There are links you can follow (for illustrations and more detailed information) throughout this article.
-I originally wrote this piece in 1988, then after about 1995, I added the first weblinks.
+I originally wrote this piece in 1988, then after 1995, I added the first weblinks.
 Since then I’ve been updating the links at least once a year, because the internet is not a static entity.
-This is my latest version.
+This is my latest version (links updated 05/23/2023).
 I would suggest that you read the entire article through first, rather than going down every “rabbit hole” as you read through the first time.
-Mostly, though, I hope you enjoy my colorful description of a place that many people (yes…even in this day and time) think is simply black and white, and all snow and ice…all the time.
+Mostly, though, I hope you enjoy my colorful description of a place that many people think is (yes…even in this day and time) simply black and white, and all snow and ice…all the time.

-As I was growing up, I was told that I did live in an igloo—or, as the Eskimos would say in English, a house.
-Though hunters in Eskimo bands sometimes had to build snow igloos to survive—I was taught—most of the time they lived in other types of homes.
-I had several Eskimo schoolmates, and none of them had ever seen a snow igloo.
+As I was growing up, I was told that I DID live in an igloo—or (as the Inuit would say in English) a house.
+Though the native hunters sometimes had to build snow igloos to survive—I was taught—most of the time they lived in other types of homes.
+I had several Inuit schoolmates, and none of them had ever seen a snow igloo.

 Short-time winter visitors might well believe the tales of never-ending ice and snow—their mental images of Alaska remaining frozen in black and white.
 But let me guide you through the 49th State—The Last Frontier—as I remember her.
 Let me spin for you her complex color wheel, as it revolves through an entire year.

 In the icy whiteness of January, black, sub-arctic nights blend with short, white days, creating an enduring impression of gray.
 Pale sunshine reaches hesitantly past the horizon about noon, but quickly hides behind the mountains as mid-afternoon threatens.
 Darkness soon triumphs, defeated only by bright winter moonscapes, sparkling distant stars, and sometimes by the eerie, but spectacular, sliding, whirling rainbows of the Aurora Borealis that sporadically race through the icy skies.